The idea for triple berry coffee cake came to me one day after seeing these cute little Staub cocottes (these little pots) at Williams Sonoma.

 Actually no, thats a lie.
 I saw the cocottes first and after squealing from the cuteness and thinking how pretty they would be to photograph, I thought well what am I gonna make in them first?

-Back to talking about this triple berry coffee cake though.
 Many people like to make fruit cobblers in the summer with the abundance of berries, stone fruit, and healthier desserts on their minds.
 So cobbler was the first thing that came to mind when I saw these cuties.

 But then I remembered that I for one am not a cobbler person, and I didn’t want to blog about something that I didn’t love because whats the point?
 I don’t know what it is but something about hot fruit doesn’t do it for me.
 So I looked into alternatives and thought about cake.
 What kind of cake would I want to eat with berries?

 I have loved coffee cake even longer than I have loved coffee.
 We used to get those Drake’s Coffee Cakes all the time when I was little, (someone please tell me why they discontinued them because its not ok) and loved the buttery fluffiness of the cake and obviously the cinnamon streusel on the top.
 The struggle was always real trying to open the package without losing all those crumbs.

 So when I set out to make these, I knew there had to be a serious crumb to cake ratio, and that the cake still needed a buttery taste to it just with the added touch of berries.